hettiger/fundament/README.md

 I thought it may be a good idea to provide an example for this feature so here it is:

-`gulp remote-proxy --proxy http://getbootstrap.com --path blog.css`
+`gulp remote-proxy --proxy http://getbootstrap.com --css_path blog.css`

 Your browser will open `http://localhost:3000` and it will look just like the original `http://getbootstrap.com`.
 Now navigate to `Getting started / Examples` and open up the `Blog` Example.*